SwarmingSoft/Vicsek/README.md

 tskip (20000): skip the forst tskip timesteps
 tevery (4000): output only every tevery timesteps
 tconsecutive (1): 0: no additional timesteps, 1: for each output also output the following timestep
-mode (vicsek): vicsek: normal Vicsek, linearvicsek: linear Vicsek, linearvicseknoisetransform: transforms the noise into the eigen space, subtract random walk component and transforms back (untested)
+mode (vicsek): vicsek: normal Vicsek, linearvicsek: linear Vicsek, linearvicseknoisetransform: transforms the noise into the eigen space, subtracts random walk component and transforms back (untested)
 tend(420002): timesteps after which the ismulation terminates
 N (256): number of particles
 L (16): length of the square simulation box